 Welcome!
-I recently received my PhD in Government from Cornell University.
-My dissertation examined why states pursue multilateral agreements to regulate various weapons, and how their purpose in doing so affects the process and outcome of negotiations.
+I am a MacArthur Nuclear Security Postdoctoral Fellow at Stanford University’s Center for International Security and Cooperation (CISAC).
+In 2022, I will join the Department of International Affairs at the University of Georgia as an Assistant Professor.
+My book project examines why states pursue multilateral agreements to regulate various weapons, and how their purpose in doing so affects the process and outcome of negotiations.
 More broadly, my research explores the politics of international security, international organizations, small states, and international order.

-In 2022-2023, I will be a MacArthur Nuclear Security Postdoctoral Fellow at Stanford University’s Center for International Security and Cooperation (CISAC).
-I am currently also a Hans J. Morgenthau (nonresident) fellow at the University of Notre Dame.
-I have been a visiting fellow at the Graduate Institute of International and Development Studies in Geneva, Switzerland, and the Janne Nolan Nuclear Security Visiting Fellow at the Truman Center for National Policy.
+I recently received my PhD in Government from Cornell University.
+Previously, I was a Hans J. Morgenthau (nonresident) fellow at the University of Notre Dame, a visiting fellow at the Graduate Institute of International and Development Studies in Geneva, Switzerland, and the Janne Nolan Nuclear Security Visiting Fellow at the Truman Center for National Policy.